 Section 12.5.2 of the EIS identified heritage items that have the potential to be impacted by settlement as a result of ground excavation (summarised in Table 7).
 The risk of settlement across the whole CTP works is defined as 'slight: possible superficial damage unlikely to have a structural significance (risk level 2)'.
-Refer to Figure 3, Figure 5 and Figure 6.
+Refer to Figure 3, Figure 5 and Figure 6 for the locations of the items in Table 7.